What is Shotokan Karate?

 A 5th Dan will have at least 20 years of experience and dedication.

 Any other questions?

-If you have a question that you can not find an answer to you could always drop us an email.
+If you have a question that you cannot find an answer to, you could always drop the ESA Secretary an email.